For all EMERGENCY CALLS dial 9-1-1

 • University community: Inform emergency personnel of the location of those requiring assistance that goes beyond your abilities or means.

-See University Resources for more information, including self-identification.
+See University Resources for more information, including the self-identification process.

 • Familiarizing yourself with the layout of the buildings you routinely visit.